ZhuliuAiagle/School-Library-Management-System/README.md

 # School-library-system
+Programmed by ZhuliuAiagle<br/>
-a course assignment based on QT and Microsoft SQL server database.
+this is a course assignment based on QT and Microsoft SQL server database.<br/>
-Can be used for reference, while plagiarism is not allowed.
+plagiarism is not allowed.<br/>